-\Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
-May also provide personal counseling on the transition from the military to a civilian life.
+\ Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
+May also provide personal counseling on the transition from the military to a

-\Visually impaired: Any person whose sight loss is not correctable and is sufficiently severe as to adversely affect educational performance.

-Volunteer work (as admission factor): Special consideration given to students for activity done on a volunteer basis (e.g., tutoring, hospital care, working with the elderly or disabled) as a service to the community or the public in general.

-Wait list: List of students who meet the admission requirements but will only be offered a place in the class if space becomes available.

-Weekend college: A program that allows students to take a complete course of study and attend classes only on weekends.

-White, non-Hispanic: A person having origins in any of the original peoples of Europe, North Africa, or the Middle East (except those of Hispanic origin).

-\Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of the evolving roles of women.

-Work experience (as admission factor): Special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of employment-related skills, or as explanation of student's academic and extracurricular record.
+\ Visually impaired: Any person whose sight loss is not correctable and is sufficiently severe as to adversely affect Volunteer work (as admission factor): Special consideration given to students for activity done on a volunteer basis (e.g., tutoring, hospital care, working with the elderly or disabled) as a service to the community or the public in general.
+Wait list: List of students who meet the admission requirements but will only be offered a place in the class if space Weekend college: A program that allows students to take a complete course of study and attend classes only on White: A person having origins in any of the original peoples of Europe, the Middle East, or North Africa. \ Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of Work experience (as admission factor): Special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of employment-related skills, or as explanation of student's